Table of Contents

 - Symptomatic improvement

-Administration of synthetic T4 is the treatment of choice for hypothyroidism.
-Treatment of hypothyroidism is continued till lifetime unless the etiology is due to transient hypothyroidism or drug induced hypothyroidism (amiodarone & lithium administration).
-Withdrawal of the precipitating drug is recommended in these conditions.
+Synthetic T4 is the treatment of choice for hypothyroidism.
+It is continued for a person’s lifetime unless the etiology is due to transient hypothyroidism or drug-induced hypothyroidism (amiodarone & lithium administration).
+Withdrawal of the precipitating drug is recommended under these conditions.